PBS North Carolina: Stations

-Digital television
+Technical information

 Subchannels

 PBS NC's current over-the-air digital configuration, which is multiplexed among three subchannels, was introduced on September 25, 2008.
-On that date, UNC-TV revised its subchannel lineup on its stations, reducing the number of channels to three: UNC-TV (the main channel of each station, which now carries high definition programming), and the standard definition-only services UNC-KD and UNC-EX ("The Explorer Channel").
+On that date, UNC-TV revised its subchannel lineup on its stations, reducing the number of channels to three: UNC-TV (the main channel of each station, which now carries high definition programming), and the standard definition–only services UNC-KD and UNC-EX ("The Explorer Channel").
 UNC-TV HD and UNC-EX are also available to DirecTV customers with MPEG4-compatible receivers.
 Prior to February 1, 2016, Time Warner Cable customers also received UNC-MX (described as "an eclectic mix of programming for adults") in standard definition; the North Carolina Channel has since replaced UNC-MX on Time Warner Cable systems.
 Prior to November 1, 2009, the third subchannel was named UNC-NC.

 This configuration is used for WUND, WUNF, WUNG, WUNJ, WUNK, and WUNU: